ssahibsingh/projects-codedamn/weather-app/step5/Instructions.md

-# Hello and Welcome to **Weather App** guided tutorial!

-## In this step, we will render the stored data on Weather App.
+In this step, we will render the stored data on Weather App.

 The data that we fetched from the API is stored in the `weather` variable.
 We will use this variable to render the data on the screen.
 The data is present in the form of object containing multiple objects with arrays of 7 days.
 We will use the `map` function to render the data.